RakshithaK11/Ex-8--AAI/README.md

 ## DATE:
 ## Implementation of Speech Recognition
 ## Aim:
- To implement the conversion of live speech to text.<BR>
+ To implement the conversion of live speech to text.
 ## Algorithm:
 Step 1: Import the speech_recognition library<Br>
 Step 2: Initialize the Recognizer<Br>